Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

 - **When to increment:**
   - You fix **bugs** or make **small improvements** without changing the API.
 - **Example in HelloID connector:**
+  - An API request fails because the auth header was missing.
   - A bug caused the `GetUser()` function to fail when an optional field was empty.
-  - You fix it so it gracefully handles empty fields.
+  - You change the auditLogMessages to keep them consistent between scripts.
+  - You correct a spelling mistake.
   - Version change: `2.1.0 → 2.1.1`

 ### (MAJOR.MINOR.PATCH) Summary